Strategy #1: “A Running Start”

 The greenhouse building is planned to include a combination of low-carbon and conventional building materials materials, leveraging wood and locally sourced material where possible.

-The greenhouse intends to have an annual net zero energy use, with the option to phase to fold-in grid back up etc. Solar panels could be installed when budget allows.
+The greenhouse intends to ultimately have an annual net zero energy use with solar panels installed when budget allows.
 The growing style will be open to a combination of soil beds or soilless growing, but a firm stop at sprayed pesticides.

 During the discussions at the workshop, it was decided the top four priorities for the project are scope, food production, speed & momentum, and cost.
 Others of importance are community hub, equity and inclusion, education, autonomy and proof of concept.